-SambaCry Vulnerability: A vulnerability in Samba's facilities on Linux systems allows attacks for a huge business cryptocurrency mining.
+SambaCry Vulnerability: A vulnerability in Samba's facilities on Linux systems allows attacks on a huge crypto-currency mining business.

 The actions of malicious users began about five days after the Samba development team announced the patch CVE-2017-7494, which fixes a vulnerability in all versions of Samba released by 2010.